semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 It can be tempting to break this rule in cases of seemingly exceptional circumstances and revert to manual procedures that circumvent the pipeline.
 On the contrary, the times of crisis are exactly when the pipeline delivers value by making sure that the system doesn’t degrade even further.
 When timing is critical, the pipeline should roll back to the previous release.

-Once it happens that the configuration and history of the CI/CD pipeline diverge from what teams do in reality, it’s difficult to re-establish the automation and the culture of quality.
+Once it happens that the configuration and history of the CI/CD pipeline diverge from what teams do in reality, it’s difficult to re-establish automation and the culture of quality.
 For this reason, it’s important to invest time in making the pipeline fast so that no one feels encouraged to skip it.

 ### 3.4.2 Developers Can Deploy to Production-Like Staging Environments at a Push of a Button